w3f/PSPs/PSPs/drafts/psp-nesting.md

         " * `child_nft`: (collection_id, token_id) of the child instance.",
         "",
         " # Result:",
-        " Ownership of child NFT will be transferred to parent NFT owner (cross contract call)", " On success emits `ChildRemoved`"
+        " Ownership of child NFT will be transferred to parent NFT owner", " On success emits `ChildRemoved`"
     ],
     "label": "Nesting::remove_child",